• Skip to primary navigation

 Blueberries.
 You can use fresh or frozen blueberries.
 If using fresh fruit, remember to wash them before making the syrup.

-I’m using frozen blueberries in the photos, but have tasted the recipe with both fresh and frozen.
+I’m using frozen blueberries in the photos, but have tested the recipe with both fresh and frozen.
 When using fresh, the only difference is that it takes less for the mixture to boil.

 Sugar.
 Use granulated or caster sugar.
 To add a caramel aftertaste, you can use dark brown sugar instead of white sugar.